These gluten free donuts are wholesome and egg free! Made with real food ingredients, these are a fun breakfast you can serve up the family anytime!

-Fill the tins 3/4 the way, and bake in the oven for 8-10 minutes (for mini donuts) until just set.
+Using a spoon, scoop up about a tablespoon of batter, and drizzle/plop it into the donut space.
+Fill the tins about 3/4 the way, and bake in the oven for 8-10 minutes (for mini donuts) until just set.
 If you are using a large donut pan w/ 6 donuts shapes, you will need to bake an additional 3-4 minutes.

-Eat as is, or check out my link above for a frosting
+Eat as is, or check out my links above for a glaze.